Privacy Policy

 • Correcting and updating your personal information.
 The accuracy of your information is important to us.
 You can update your information by visiting the “Your account” section on our site.
 Otherwise, if you change your name or address/email address, or you discover that any of the other information we hold is inaccurate or out of date, please let us know by contacting us on any of the details described at the end of this policy.

 • Withdrawing your consent.
-Where we rely on your consent as the legal basis for processing your personal information, as set out under Use of your information, you may withdraw your consent at any time by contacting us using the details at the end of this policy.
+Where we rely on your consent as the legal basis for processing your personal information, as set out under Use of Your Information booklet you may withdraw your consent at any time by contacting us using the details at the end of this policy.
 If you withdraw your consent, our use of your personal information before you withdraw is still lawful.

 • Transferring your personal information in a structured data file.
 Where we rely on your consent as the legal basis for processing your personal information or need to process it in connection with a contract with have with you, you may ask us to provide you with a copy of that information in a structured data file.
 We will provide this to you electronically in a structured, commonly used and machine readable form, such as a CSV file.